This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 }

-Expressing a preference for reduced motion does not mean no motion at all!
+Expressing a preference for reduced motion does not mean the user requires no motion at all.

 Debugging view transitions with Chrome DevTools

-You can use Chrome DevTools to inspect the view transition snapshots, and debug your animations.
+You can use Chrome DevTools to inspect view transition snapshots and debug your animations.

-You can then trigger a view transition, for example by navigating to a page on a website with view transitions enabled.
+Trigger a view transition, for example, by navigating to a page on a website with view transitions enabled.

-With the animation captured, you can then click on it to inspect the animation timeline:
+With the animation captured, click on it to inspect the animation timeline:

 Code examples: Customizing view transitions between page navigations